Hemi-cuboctahedron

 A hemi-cuboctahedron is an abstract polyhedron, containing half the faces of a semiregular cuboctahedron.

 It has 4 triangular faces and 3 square faces, 12 edges, and 6 vertices.
 It can be seen as a rectified hemi-octahedron or rectified hemi-cube.

+Its skeleton matches 6 vertices and 12 edges of a regular octahedron.

 It can be realized as a projective polyhedron (a tessellation of the real projective plane by 4 triangles and 3 square), which can be visualized by constructing the projective plane as a hemisphere where opposite points along the boundary are connected.

 Dual

 Its dual polyhedron is a rhombic hemi-dodecahedron which has 7 vertices (1-7), 12 edges (a-l), and 6 rhombic faces (A-F).

 Related polyhedra

 It has a real presentation as a uniform star polyhedron, the tetrahemihexahedron.